 The faculty internship sponsor provides the academic framework for a student's internship experience by identifying clear learning objectives and determining appropriate academic assignments.
 The faculty sponsor is responsible for assigning the grade/credit at the completion of the internship.
-To that end, the Office of Career Services will provide each faculty sponsor with information regarding the student's participation in and completion of the Career Services Internship Seminar class meetings and assignments as well as a performance evaluation by his/her internship site supervisor.
+To that end, the Office of Career Discovery will provide each faculty sponsor with information regarding the student's participation in and completion of the Career Services Internship Seminar class meetings and assignments as well as a performance evaluation by his/her internship site supervisor.

-Career Services Internship Seminar
+Career Discovery Internship Seminar

 During the internship experience, students are required to participate in an internship seminar (total of 10 hours) meant to build upon their work-site experiences and bridge the gap between student and professional.
-For summer internships the seminar is conducted using the College's electronic conferencing capabilities.
+For summer internships that take place outside of Central Arkansas, the seminar is made available to students online.
 The seminar includes professional development, career/personal exploration topics, assignments and reflections.